Rear-end collision: who is liable and what are your rights?

 • you were reversing

-Even then, this does not automatically mean that you are not entitled to compensation.
+Even then this means not automatically that you are not entitled to compensation.
 Often, a large part of the damage remains compensable.

 After a rear-end collision, the damage can go beyond just vehicle damage.